Liberty Jr. High

 Single word Why? questions are introduced in thought bubbles.
 The constituent structure of the sentence is expanded to include more than one prepositional phrase.
 Place and time phrases are used ("to the house at 12 o'clock"); two place phrases are used ("through the hole in the wall").

-Group B: All students will read the story and complete their packets for "The Donkey Tale".
-We will complete "Poetry" if time permits.
+Group B: All students will read the story and complete their packets for "Chinese Horoscopes".
+We will complete "Walt Paints Signs" if time permits.
 We will also work on the following skills: Using context clues, literal comprehension, completing a plot coaster for each story (characters, setting, problem statement, problem solution, and main idea), sequencing, writing a brief letter.
 There is also an inferential thinking piece to each set of worksheets.
 We also supplement the reading materials with educational apps, Read Naturally, Scholastic Level 3, and Time for Kids Level 3

 Group C: We will read "The Marker Monster" to complete the packet work.
 We will work on "The Long Walk" if time permits.
 These stories introduce the future tense verb "will".
 Future tense verbs using will are introduced.
 We will try and do double sessions of our side curriculum when time permits.
 The skills addressed in these stories include: Identifying a word based on the picture, identifying the correctly spelled word, circling the correct phrase, identifying an action based on a picture, writing a correct word to fill in a blank, sequencing, fluency, and comprehension.
 We continue to supplement the reading materials with educational apps (Razz Kids, Sight Words, etc.), and Read Naturally.
 We also utilize Level 1 for Scholastic and Level 1 in Time for Kids.

 Spelling words for the week: This Test will be on Monday, May 22nd.
 Last test of the year!